dirk411/yusen.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the thrust of Internet of Things, The Hong Kong University of Science and Technology (Guangzhou).
 I research in the field of Mobile computing and wireless sensing.
-I am advised by Dr. Zijun Gong.
 I received my Master of Philosophy (MPhil) degree in Computer Science from the Beijing Institute of Technology and my Bachelor's Degree in Computer Science from Jilin University.

 # Publication